dennisss/dacha/pkg/container/README.md

 - `Node`: A single machine in a `Cluster` which has a fixed resource ceiling for running `Tasks` locally.

 - `Zone`: An isolated collection of `Node`s.
 One should typically have one or more `Zone`s per data center or geographic region.
-All machines in a zone as expected to be well connected in the network and each zone should be completely self sufficient in terms of workload management capabilities.
+All machines in a zone are expected to be well connected in the network and each zone should be completely self sufficient in terms of workload management capabilities.

 - `Task`: A set of `Container`s running in a shared resource envelope on a single `Node`.
 Usually this will only be running a single `Container`.